NSAPH-Projects/causal-recurrent-point-exposure/README.md

-# causal-recurrent-point-exposure
-Causal inference for recurrent events terminated by death under point exposure - Project Code
+Codes for the data analysis of "Causal inference for recurrent events terminated by death under point exposure"